bestkakkoii/SaSH/README.md

 3. **Resolve Build Errors:** After making the necessary updates, attempt to compile the project.
 If there are any build errors related to the removed files, address them by removing the problematic code or finding suitable replacements.

-### Functionality Verification
+### Functionality Verification ###

-Once the project compiles without errors, perform thorough testing to ensure that all features and functionalities work as expected despite the removal of the files.

-Please note that removing files can have significant impacts on the project, and it's crucial to review and update the codebase carefully to maintain proper functionality.
+Despite the removal of these sensitive files, it has been confirmed that their absence will not impact the core functionality of the project.
+All major features and functionalities remain intact.

+The decision to remove these files was made to prioritize the security and protection of sensitive information within the project.
+The codebase has been carefully reviewed and updated to ensure that the removal has minimal impact on the overall functionality.

+Please note that sensitive content should be handled with utmost care, and measures such as encryption and secure data handling should be taken to maintain the security and confidentiality of such information.